Best friend gifts can be tricky. But our DIY birthday gifts for your best friend are always a hit.

 Written by Laura Rosen

 Short on cash?
-DIY gifts still remain a valid option!
+DIY gifts still remain a valid option whether it’s a Christmas gift, Valentine’s Day gift or any random holiday you and your BFFs love to celebrate.
 You shouldn’t opt for just sending out a ‘Merry Christmas’ text because you can still go all out, especially when it comes to your best friends.
 This list will assist you on your journey as the friend group’s personal Santa without injuring your wallet!

 Read on for 10 DIY gifts for your BFF that won’t make you overspend.